Portfolio performance

 What is the difference between price return and total return?

-Price return looks only at market-price change, while total return is the broader frame that captures more of the investor's actual portfolio outcome.
+Price return looks only at market-price change, while total return adds distributed income such as dividends so the result is more complete.

 Why do dividends matter in portfolio performance?